Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 The second possible explanation is that you are just having a hard time trying to connect to the archivers.
 This is much less likely now since the crisis is over.
 If you also cannot manually download the archive by going to the gallery page, then this is the reason.

 The third possible reason is blockage by other scripts, extensions, or software.
 You can disable everything besides this script and the loader extension, perhaps by using incognito or private mode, and see if this script works.

+If you have set this script to use the H@H downloader, then this persistent "loading" state is a serious problem that can unnecessarily deplete your funds.
+Therefore, if this problem somehow happens while you are trying H@H downloads, please click the singular download buttons to stop them.

 ### No actual download after reaching "done" state